reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 # Link
 There are different kinds of link in file system.
-Note that even links with the same name may differ between file systems, OS types, and even version releases of the same OS.
+Note that the details on links with the same name may differ between file systems, OS types, and even version releases of the same OS.

 1. Shortcut
 2. Junction